inesgcalvo/sql-data-base-building/README.md

 main.ipynb -- contains the main code for data cleansing, table creations and exportation as CSV

 /SQL
-create.sql -- the SQL code for creation of the database, include the filled tables and their relatioships. queries.sql -- includes 10 different queries
+create.sql -- the SQL code for creation of the database, include the feeding of the tables and their relatioships. queries.sql -- includes 10 different queries

 The starting data was obtained from: https://github.com/Ironhack-Data-Madrid-Octubre-2023/w3-project_SQL.git